-The amount of memory should be the half of the RAM of the server, rounded up to the nearest GB.
-For example, if the server has 5GB of RAM, 3GB should be allocated to Jetty.
+The amount of memory should be the half of the RAM of the server, rounded down to the nearest GB.
+For example, if the server has 5GB of RAM, 2GB should be used.

 12.3.6 Optimize PostgreSQL server

 The default out-of-the-box configuration of PostgreSQL server is really not compliant for high end (or normal) servers.
 It uses a really small amount of memory.